fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServerFirewallRule.md

 PS C:\>Get-AzureSqlDatabaseServerFirewallRule -ServerName "lpqd0zbr8y"
 ```

-This command gets all the firewall rules on the ssSDS server named lpqd0zbr8y.
+This command gets all the firewall rules on the Azure SQL Database server named lpqd0zbr8y.

 ### Example 2: Get a firewall rule by using its name
 ```